zaiisao/Documentation/en/Video/screensharing_web.md

 title: Share the Screen
 description:
 platform: Web
-updatedAt: Mon Jun 08 2020 05:59:24 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 04:30:48 GMT+0800 (CST)
 ---
 # Share the Screen
 ## Introduction

-During a video call or live broadcast, **sharing the screen** enhances the communication experience by displaying the speaker's screen on the display of other speakers or audience members in the channel.
+During a video call or interactive streaming, **sharing the screen** enhances the communication experience by displaying the speaker's screen on the display of other speakers or audience members in the channel.

 <div class="alert note">The Agora Web SDK does not support screen sharing on mobile devices.</div>